pqabelian/abelian-sdk-java-v2/abel4j-demo/README.md

 sqlite> select coinIDStr, ownerAccountID, value, blockHeight, isSpent from coin;
 ```

-The output of the above query is (truncated):
+The (truncated) output of the above query is :

 ```text
 3B97B7D0...910A:0|7|999900000|397474|0